day8/lein-git-inject/README.md

 | "lein-git-inject/user-name"           | "Isaac"                     |

-***Note #1:*** To debug these substitutions, you can use `lein pprint` to see the the entire project map after the substitutions have taken place.
+***Note #1:*** To debug these substitutions, you can use `lein pprint` to see the entire project map after the substitutions have taken place.

 ***Note #2:*** Design decision: we deliberately choose keys to be strings (not keywords), because, when you are using Cursive, you can't have 2nd argument to `defproject` (the version!) be a keyword.
 Only a string can go there
 because Cursive does some inspection of your `project.clj` ahead of any lein use.
-So, we decided to not support keyword keys, only strings, even though keywords seems like the idiomatic choice.
+So, we decided to not support keyword keys, only strings, even though keywords seem like the idiomatic choice.
-And it is better if there is only be one way to do something.
+And it is better if there is only one way to do something.

 ## Example

-Here's how to write your `project.clj` to achieve the three steps described above ...
+Here's how to write your `project.clj` to achieve the three steps described above...

 ```clojure